Seafoodair/Openreview/README.md

  We can see that higher review score often comes with more positive aspects from a macro perspective, which is under expectation.
 We observe that most of reviews with score higher than 6 do NOT have negative comments on presentation and motivation, but may allow some flaws on relate work, experiment, and novelty.
 The reviewers that have overall positive to the paper are likely to pose improvement suggestions on motivation, experiment, and presentation to make the paper perfect.
 Novelty quality and experiment seem to be mentioned more frequently than the other aspects, and positive sentiment on novelty is distributed more evenly from high-score reviews to low-score reviews.
-This implies that novelty does not play important role in making the decision.
+This implies that novelty does play important role in making the decision.
-It is also interesting that there is no review in which all aspects are positive or 10 No Author Given negative.
+It is also interesting that there is no review in which all aspects are positive or negative.
 It is unlikely that a paper is perfect in all aspects or has no merit.
 Reviewers are also likely to be more rigorous in good papers and be more tolerant with poor papers.
 ## The ICLR Open Reviews dataset<br>